-- Pupils will be taught:

 - What it means to belong to a community.

 - How to resolve disagreements with respect.

 - What is a stereo type and how to change them.

-- Pupils will be taught: - What makes a good friend and what a healthy friendship looks like. - How to show respect when friendships break down. - What we can do when we fall out with friends. - A basic understanding of human rights
+- What makes a good friend and what a healthy friendship looks like. - How to show respect when friendships break down. - What we can do when we fall out with friends. - A basic understanding of human rights